metablaster/WindowsFirewallRuleset/README.md

 ## Firewall management

-Following section gives some hints to manage firewall with ease
+The following section gives some hints to manage firewall with ease

 ### Automated and interactive firewall deployment